blkpvnthr/DIAMOND_HANDS/README.md

   ```bash
   brew install git
   ```
-2. Then run this to get all the latest project files:
+2. Once you have git, run this to get all the latest project files:
  ```bash
   git clone https://github.com/blkpvnthr/Slight-Dynamic.git
   ```